Markets hit retirees the hardest

 Stock markets around the world have depressed, scared and concerned a lot of people.
 Anyone that has money in the markets has felt the risks of stock market investing.

 A systematic withdrawal plan (SWP) is an investment strategy where retirees take out a systematic amount of income from their portfolios.
-Typically, the income is created by selling enough units of investments.
+Typically, the income is created by selling enough units of investment.
 When markets cause portfolios to drop, taking income means there is less money to help recover when markets rebound.
-Mathematically, drawing income when markets are down reduces the longevity of a portfolio.
+Mathematically, drawing income when markets are down reducing the longevity of a portfolio.
 In other words, it increases the risk that the portfolio will run out of money.

 It’s not fun advice to give but retirees like Elizabeth, drawing income from their portfolios should take a look at their income needs and see if it is feasible to either stop withdrawals or reduce their income.
 Minimizing withdrawals during turbulent times can reduce the longer-term risk of running out of money.
 Elizabeth has decided to stop the monthly income for a while and just live off her pension, Canada Pension and Old Age Security.